Petitions

 b) If a Petition relates to an operational or service matter, Council must only resolve to refer it to the Chief Executive Officer for consideration.

-c) No member of the public is permitted to speak to a Petition when presented at an Ordinary Meeting or ask a question pertaining to the Petition during Public Question Time.
+No other member of the public is permitted to speak to a Petition or ask a question pertaining to the Petition during Public Question Time.

 Further Information for people Organising and Submitting Petitions.

-To ensure compliance with the rules and processes organisers of petitions are encouraged to contact Councils Co Ordinator Governance Services – via Governance.services@darebin.vic.gov.au to discuss the wording and format of their petition and the above rules.
+To ensure compliance with the Governance Rules(PDF, 962KB), organisers of petitions are encouraged to contact Governance.servicesgovernance.services@darebin.vic.gov.au to discuss the wording and format of their petition.

-After a petition is tabled at a Council Meeting the organiser of the petition (or the first named signatory if no organiser / submitter is identified) will be contacted by the Council Officers responsible for the matter / issue to inform them how the matter will be dealt with ( ie see point above )
+After a petition is tabled at a Council Meeting the organiser of the petition (or the first named signatory if no organiser / submitter is identified) will be contacted by the Council Officers responsible for the matter / issue to inform them how the matter will be dealt with.